 A biopsy is recommended if there is uncertainty about the diagnosis or if the patient is immunocompromised.
 Pigmented and ulcerated lesions should also be considered for biopsy.

 Cystoscopy should be considered in patients where the glans is involved, the patient has lower urinary tract symptoms, or there are significant urethral symptoms.
-In patients who have no symptoms, some experts have suggested waiting until any glans lesions have healed to avoid possible transfer of HPV virus into the urethra.
+In patients who have no symptoms, some experts have suggested waiting until any glans lesions have healed to avoid possible transfer of the HPV virus into the urethra.

 There is no cure for HPV.
-Removing visible warts does not reduce transmission of the underlying HPV infection.
+Removing visible warts does not reduce the transmission of the underlying HPV infection.
 About 80% of individuals with HPV will clear the infection spontaneously within 18 to 24 months.

 Treatment varies depending on the number, size, and location of warts.
 Treatment can cause permanent depigmentation, itching, pain, and scarring.

 Urethral meatus warts are best treated with surgery to minimize long-term complications.